jjustinyyang/cse15l-lab-reports/week1-lab-report.md

 Go to this [link](https://sdacs.ucsd.edu/~icc/index.php).

-Open VScode terminal, Terminal > New Terminal.
+Open VScode terminal: Terminal > New Terminal.

 Type into terminal: "ssh" following your course-specific account.

 You should be prompt with your password.

-After comfirming correct password, you are logged in remotely connecting with the school server.
+After comfirming correct password, you are logged in remotely connecting with the school server: <br>
 ![image](remotely_connecting.png)

 Trying Some Commands